Ph.D, University of Michigan

 African American History and Critical Prison Studies,

-He is the lead organizer of the Making and Unmaking Mass Incarceration conference at the University of Mississippi in December 2019 and the Project Director for the Parchman Oral History Project (POHP), a collaborative oral history, archival, and documentary storytelling project on incarceration in Mississippi.
-In 2016, Felber founded Liberation Literacy, an abolitionist collective and radical reading grouphttps://mumiconference.com/ inside and outside Oregon prisons.
-He also spearheaded the Prison Abolition Syllabus, a collaborative reading list published by Black Perspectives which highlighted and contextualized prison strikes in 2016 and 2018.
+Felber was the lead organizer of the Making and Unmaking Mass Incarceration conference and is the Project Director of the Parchman Oral History Project, a collaborative oral history, archival, and documentary storytelling project on incarceration in Mississippi.
+In 2016, Felber co-founded Liberation Literacy, an abolitionist collective inside and outside Oregon prisons.
+He spearheaded the Prison Abolition Syllabus, a reading list published by Black Perspectives which highlighted and contextualized the prison strikes of 2016 and 2018.